Trump's New Tone Wins Praise, But Only For 24 Hours

 "If the Trump presidency is only about keeping his base, he's not going to be a very successful president," Fleischer said.
 "If the Trump presidency is about keeping his base but then growing his support across the country because he's going to get things done that he promised, that's where he's either going to rise or fall."

-The White House only hired a communications director two weeks ago to look beyond the daily news cycle and craft more substantive messages.
+The White House hired a communications director only two weeks ago to look beyond the daily news cycle and craft more substantive messages.
 When it comes to policy, though, it appears much of the shaping is still taking place on Capitol Hill.

 Congressional Republicans are happy to have a president who will sign GOP tax cuts or an Obamacare repeal bill.
 But many would like to see Trump show a little more message discipline.